 Need a new set of golf clubs?
 Maybe not.
+Second hand could be the way forward.

 In summary: should you buy used golf clubs?